ron23ald/CMS-Releases/README.md

 For verification purposes, each release here corresponds to an internal build ID and deployment record stored securely.

 ## How to Use
-- See the **CHANGELOG.md** file for a consolidated list of changes.
-- Use the **Releases** tab to view detailed notes and attached validation documents for a specific version.
+- Use the **Releases** tab to view detailed notes for a specific version.